- This event has passed.

 We’ll be selling raffle tickets throughout the day.
-Cost: $5 each or 5 tickets for $20.
+Cost: $5 each or 5 tickets for $20, cash only.
 The drawing will be held at the Adaptive Outdoor Education Center on Saturday evening, September 29, during our party.
 Winners do not need to be present to win.
 All proceeds will go to the Carrabassett Valley trails.
 You can also purchase raffle tickets at Allspeed Cyclery & Snow’s Carrabassett Valley location.
 Their fall hours are Friday through Sunday from 9:00 AM to 5:00 PM.
 In addition, you can purchase raffle tickets at Allspeed’s Portland location from September 24 through 27.
 See raffle items below.

 - Santa Cruz frame (winner’s choice) – donated by Santa Cruz Bicycles.
 Frame choice subject to availability.

 - Two Freeman Ridge Bike Park season passes (valid for the remainder of the 2018 season as well as the 2019 season) – donated by Freeman Ridge Bike Park.